isdood/STARWEAVE/docs/theory/70b-brain.md

 ---

+### Notes

+- This document is a work in progress and is subject to change.
+- This is based on my own personal experience & testing of various AI models of different sizes.
+- I've only just learned about MoE (Model of Experts) and it seems like it could be a better fit than dense 70b models.
+Following testing, I'll update this document.
+- I'm specifically exploring Mixtral 8x7B rather than 70b models.

 ## The Flaw in "Bigger is Better"

 The current trend in AI often focuses on scaling two main things: **context windows** and **parameter counts**.
 While this has yielded impressive results, it's an approach with diminishing returns and may not be the most intelligent path forward.